Growing number of population is suffering from low libido (lack of sexual urge) because they are stressed with too much work.

 Too much stress

 Stress can be ranked as the number one slayer in low sexual desire.
-From worrying about promotions, project deadlines or that lucrative salary hike, work-induced stress can lead to a significantly low libido.
+From worrying about promotions, project deadlines or that lucrative salary hike, work-induced stress can lead to significantly low libido.
 Dealing with so many worries can impact your sex life, aggravating the problem by possibly adding-up relationship issues.

-It’s not just about the big factors of stresses, such as financial uncertainties or missing on an opportunity, that contributes to low sexual urge.
+It’s not just about the big factors of stresses, such as financial uncertainties or missing on an opportunity, that contributes to a low sexual urge.
 The trivial, daily stresses such as running late, not eating right, trying too much to manage time, and constantly squabbling your partner can also affect your health and sexual energy.

 Working through the night

 Despite open-mindedness and flexibility towards work in our generation, our jobs seem to completely take over our lives.
-Work hours are constantly high among people across the western world, with stats showing that a full-time employee in US works for 47 hours per week on an average.
-It may seem logical to blame on te fatigue and stress that lead to low libido.
+Work hours are constantly high among people across the western world, with stats showing that a full-time employee in the US works for 47 hours per week on an average.
+It may seem logical to blame on the fatigue and stress that lead to low libido.

 However, if you’re sending emails or scrolling through social media late through the night, it can disrupt your sleep-cycle and lower your sexual urge.
 These electronic activities rev-up your brain just when it should be winding down.
 Also, lack of sleep can create an imbalance among hormones like dopamine and serotonin, that can interfere with sexual functionality of your body.

 God forbid if you’re working for a business that is constantly wobbling!
 Or if you own a business that seems to be on the verge of going into administration every now and then!
-The stress that is generated by such a havoc is likely to produce more and more ‘anxiety chemicals’ in your body – like an adrenaline.
+The stress that is generated by such havoc is likely to produce more and more ‘anxiety chemicals’ in your body – like adrenaline.
 The physiological effects of those ‘anxiety chemicals’ lead to a lower sex drive and makes it difficult for you to ‘perform’ in the act.
 Particularly, 6 in 10 men suffer from erectile dysfunction caused by extreme stress at work.